keptn/community/.github/ISSUE_TEMPLATE/community-management.md

 ---
-name: Community Enhancement
+name: Community Management & Governance
-about: Use it for any proposals for improving the community and tooling around it
+about: Use it for any proposals for improving the community, governance and tooling around it
 title: 'RFE: <summary>'
-labels: enhancement
+labels: community
 assignees: ''

 ---